Updated: Nov 4, 2020

 Trusting that all will be well when I push the “publish” button.
 I don’t need to keep changing words, keep making it perfect, or keep thinking about what I could say that could make it even better.

 Let people see more of who you are.
 Be vulnerable.
 Be transparent.
 Be Authentic.
 These are powerful words and concepts that can evoke nothing short of squirming right in our own chair (I have actually seen someone squirm when I mentioned these words).

 I hear such amazing, heartfelt stories when I coach leaders.
 Stories about why their work means so much to them.
 How much their team means to them.
 And the one question that I ask each and every time is this, “Have you told your team?”
 The resounding answer is “No.” We are afraid to share the good stuff – the real reasons why our work is so meaningful to us.

-Maybe it’s the people you work with that make your job great.
-Maybe it’s the contribution that your organization makes to the community.
-Maybe it’s the work that you do to move products with efficiency or provide services that make people smile.
+Maybe the people you work with that make your job great.
+Maybe the contribution that your organization makes to the community is a big reason why you love working there.
+Maybe it is the work that you do to move products with efficiency, or to provide services that make people smile.
 Whatever the reasons, share them.
-Talk about the reasons you love your work with your team.
+Talk about why you love your work and why you love to lead.

-Leading means sharing about ourselves.
+A part of leading means sharing about ourselves.
 People will follow if they know why we do what we do.
 Not just the fluff and the fancy words, but the real us.
-This is why I named one of my coaching programs “Get Real / Get Results.”

 You are a gift.
 Share it.